-St. Luke's Health System ("St. Luke's") is pleased to offer our patients information via a Web-based version of our computer systems called MyChart.
+St. Luke's Episcopal Hospital System ("St. Luke's") is pleased to offer our patients information via a Web-based version of our computer systems called MyChart.

 St. Luke's believes it is important for you to understand how we manage information communicated via the Internet.
 This Terms and Conditions of Use statement ("Terms and Conditions") outlines our practices and sensitivity to your right to privacy, as well as your obligations as a MyChart user.
 You must agree to comply with these Terms and Conditions.
 St. Luke's reserves the right to revoke access to MyChart at any time for any reason.

 An individual must be age 18 or older to request a personal MyChart account.

 MyChart messaging should never be used for urgent matters.
 For urgent matters, contact your physician's office directly, go to an emergency room or call 911.

 St. Luke's will make its best effort to provide a timely response to electronic inquiries.
 In some cases, the appropriate clinical staff may not be immediately available to respond to an electronic inquiry or other communication.
 Please allow at least three (3) business days for a response.
 The St. Luke's response to electronic communication is dependent upon the accuracy and completeness of the information provided by the MyChart user.
 Insufficient information can result in an inaccurate response and less than desired service.